Choosing the Best Ramen Bowl, Top 5 Slurp Worthy TipsKatachiware Japanese Style Tableware

 Highly Durable, Hard to Break

-Stainless steel bowls are the least popular for serving ramen as the material has a tendency to transfer heat to the bowl’s exterior.
+Forth on our list are stainless steel bowls, they are the least popular for serving ramen as the material has a tendency to transfer heat to the bowl’s exterior.
 In order to counteract this problem, double-walled stainless steel bowls are available where the heat gets locked within the bowl and the outer layer takes longer to get hot providing an easier option for handling.
 Stainless steel is easy to clan, dishwasher safe and difficult to break though when dropped it can dint which will spoil the bowl.

 Ramen Bowl Types